vodkabears/MotionDetector.js/README.md

 ###onDifference handler
 -----------------------------
-Handle motion in each pixel.
+Handle a motion in each pixel.
 Motion detector calls this handler with two parameters: first - context of output canvas element, second - coordinates of the pixel.<br/>
 Example:
 ```js